University of Michigan

 To be eligible for CPT, you must:

-• Have been lawfully enrolled on a full-time basis for one academic year (i.e. two full consecutive terms).
-If you are a graduate student and the program requires immediate participation, this requirement is waived.
+• Have been lawfully enrolled on a full-time basis while physically present in the US for one academic year (i.e. two full terms) with the same SEVIS record ID, unless your academic program requires immediate participation for all students.

 • Be in lawful F-1 status